 Even as a trace mineral, molybdenum for plant growth is an essential element.
 In the absence of enough of the mineral, leaves turn pale and eventually die, flowers fail to form and some plant species experience malformed leaf blades in a condition called whiptail.

 Legumes fail to acquire the bacteria necessary to fix nitrogen to their root nodes.
 Necrosis of cell tissue and poorly functioning vascular systems also cause general decay of plant health.
 Crops such as broccoli, cauliflower, soybeans, clover, and citrus are most commonly affected.

 Molybdenum Uses in Plants

 Plants require a minimum amount of molybdenum to help nitrogen assimilation.
-It is also important to potassium absorption.
+It is also important for potassium absorption.
 Molybdenum uses in other plants increase plant health and growth.

 Increasing Molybdenum in Soils

 Liming decreases the pH in soil, or sweetens it, to reduce the acidity.
 Alkaline soils have more available molybdenum than acidic soils and it is easier for plants to uptake.